intel/llvm/sycl/doc/Assert.md

 This is the preferred approach and implementations should use it when possible.
 It guarantees assertion failure notification delivery to the host regardless of kernel behavior which hit the assertion.
+If backend suports the safe approach, it must report this capability to DPCPP Runtime via the `PI_INTEL_DEVICELIB_CASSERT` extension query.

 The Native Device Compiler is responsible for providing implementation of `__devicelib_assert_fail` which completely hides details of communication